HarveyHunt/i3situation/README.md

 ```

 It is also possible to create a function that gets executed whenever the plugin's output
 is clicked.
-The plugin must have an onClick() function that handles the event.
+The plugin must have an on_click() function that handles the event.
 The function
 must accept an event dictionary as an argument- the layout of which is below:

 ```